jaspervanderheide/Dutch-Travel-Advices/README.md

 * The border with Iraq is orange (02-03-2020), but could not be reflected in the world map.

 ### Somalia
-* The cities of Berbera and Hargeysa are orange, but aren't in the dataset.

 ### Taiwan
 * Taiwan has its own travel advice map, but is also included in the China map.
 Because Taiwan is de facto independent, I only use the Taiwan map.